Student Gambling Policies

 Adopt Enforceable Policies

-In 2008, the National Center for Responsible Gaming and the Division on Addiction at the Cambridge Health Alliance, a teaching affiliate of Harvard Medical School, established the Task Force on College Gambling Policies.
+The National Center for Responsible Gaming and the Division on Addiction at the Cambridge Health Alliance, a teaching affiliate of Harvard Medical School, established the Task Force on College Gambling Policies.
 The task force created policy recommendations to help schools and colleges reduce gambling among students.
-Among the recommendations:

 - Explain prohibitions and restrictions.
 Publish gambling policies in your student code of conduct and raise awareness of laws prompting campus prohibitions and restrictions.
 Rules may include age restrictions, regulations for charitable gaming, and prohibitions on sports betting, including pools and bookmaking operations.